 Actions if expression does not match any of listed cases

-In the above code block, the Case Else part of the conditional statement is optional.
+In the above code, the Case Else part of the conditional statement is optional.

-In the example below, the Select Case statement is used to color the current active cell, depending on the value of the cell contents.
+In the following example, the Select Case statement is used to color the current active cell, depending on the value of the cell contents: